-These properties on the JBFWC have much to offer in terms of aesthetics and recreation.
-However, noxious weeds do limit the potential for forest development and flowering understory plants, and can be unsightly.
+This property has much to offer in terms of recreation and aesthetics.
+However, noxious weeds do limit the potential for forest development and can be unsightly.
 Monitoring and prompt removal will limit spread.
-Planting with a native grass and forb mix can add vegetative beauty.
+Planting with a native grass and forb mix can enhance vegetative beauty.

-Regular trail maintenance should continue on properties, to remove fallen limbs and debris.
+Regular trail maintenance should continue for the property, to remove fallen limbs and debris.